enviragallery/envira-gallery-lite/readme.txt

 * 100% Responsive - Mobile Friendly
 * Beautiful WordPress Templates for Customization
 * [Albums](https://bit.ly/35dXeP1) - Easily organize your photo galleries, choose cover photos, and more.
-* [Social Sharing](https://bit.ly/2W8Ye2P) - Share your photos on Facebook, Twitter, Pinterest, and Google+
+* [Social Sharing](https://bit.ly/2W8Ye2P) - Share your photos on Facebook, Twitter, Pinterest, LinkedIn, and WhatsApp.
 * [Video Galleries](https://bit.ly/2ySgvcz) - Not just for photos!
 You can add YouTube, Vimeo, Wistia, and other videos in your video gallery.
 * [Watermarking](https://bit.ly/3bNWCCd) - Protect your images from theft with watermarking.
 * [Slideshow](https://bit.ly/2WenYuq) - Add beautiful slideshow with autoplay, manual controls, and more.